Anosov representations with Lipschitz limit set: -positive representations

 The $\t$-positive semigroup $U_\t^+$ is defined as the image of the map $F_{\sigma_{i_1}\ldots\sigma_{i_l}}$, and doesn't depend on the choice of the reduced expression \cite[Theorem 4.5]{GWpositivity}.

-A $\theta$-positive structure on $G$ gives rise to the notion of a positive triple in $G/P_\t$.
-A pairwise transverse triple $(F_1,F_2,F_3)\in (G/P_\t)^3$ such that $\Stab(F_3)=P_\t$ is \emph{$\t$-positive} if $F_2=u\cdot F_1$ for some $u\in U_\t^+$ \cite[Definition 4.6]{GWpositivity}, and more generally a triple is $\t$-positive if it lies in the $G$-orbit of a $\t$-positive triple.
-Let now $\G_g$ be the fundamental group of a hyperbolic surface.
-A representation $\rho:\G_g\to G$ is \emph{$\t$-positive} if there exists a $\rho$-equivariant map $\bord\G_g\to G/P_\t$ sending positive triples to $\t$-positive triples \cite[Definition 5.3]{GWpositivity}.
+A $\theta$-positive structure on $\sfG$ gives rise to the notion of a positive triple in $\sfG/P_\t$. \begin{defi} A pairwise transverse triple in $ (\sfG/P_\t)^3$ is \emph{$\t$-positive} if it lies in the $\sfG$-orbit of a triple of the form $(F_1,u \cdot F_1,F_3)$, where $\Stab(F_3)=P_\t$, $F_1$ is transverse to $F_3$ and i $u\in U_\t^+$ \cite[Definition 4.6]{GWpositivity}. \end{defi} \begin{remark} The stabilizer in $\SO^0(1,q-p+1)$ of a vector $v\in c_{\aa_{p-1}}$ is compact.
+As a result one readily checks that the stabilizer in $\sfG$ of a $\t$-positive triple is compact. \end{remark} Let now $\G_g$ be the fundamental group of a hyperbolic surface.
+A representation $\rho:\G_g\to \sfG$ is \emph{$\t$-positive} if there exists a $\rho$-equivariant map $\bord\G_g\to \sfG/P_\t$ sending positive triples to $\t$-positive triples \cite[Definition 5.3]{GWpositivity}.
 Guichard-Labourie-W. show that every $\t$-positive representation is necessarily $\t$-Anosov \cite[Conjecture 5.4]{GWpositivity}, but since the proof did not yet appear in print, in this section we will freely add this last assumption, and only discuss $\t$-positive Anosov representations.

 \begin{thm} Let $\rho:\G\to \SO(p,q)$ be $\t$-positive and $\t$-Anosov.
-For every $1\leq k\leq p-2$ the representation $\wedge^k\rho$ is $(1,1,2)$-hyperconvex. \end{thm} \begin{proof} We denote by $\xi:\bord \G_g\to G/P_\t$ the $\t$-positive continuous equivariant boundary map, and by $\xi^i:\bord\G_g\to \Is_i(\R^{p,q})$ the induced maps.
+For every $1\leq k\leq p-2$ the representation $\wedge^k\rho$ is $(1,1,2)$-hyperconvex. \end{thm} \begin{proof} We denote by $\xi:\bord \G_g\to \sfG/P_\t$ the $\t$-positive continuous equivariant boundary map, and by $\xi^i:\bord\G_g\to \Is_i(\R^{p,q})$ the induced maps.
 By assumption, $\xi(y)=s\cdot \xi(x)$ for some element $s$ in the positive semigroup of the unipotent radical of the stabilizer of $\xi(z)$.
-In turn $s=\exp(v_1)\ldots\exp(v_l)$ with $v_t\in c_{\sroot_{i_t}}^\rg$ (recall that $i_t\in\{1,\ldots, p-1\}$.
+In turn $s=\exp(v_1)\ldots\exp(v_l)$ with $v_t\in c_{\sroot_{i_t}}^\rg$ (recall that $i_t\in\{1,\ldots, p-1\}$).

 We set $d=p+q$.
 It follows from \cite[Proposition 8.11]{PSW1} that, in order to check that $\wedge^k\rho$ is $(1,1,2)$-hyperconvex, it is enough to verify that the sum

 is direct, or, equivalently that the sum